 During physical therapy, your therapist will evaluate your movement to determine how the arthritis affects you and provide specific therapies and exercises that can help.

 Make arthritis-friendly exercise part of your life

-While no exercise is right for everyone, some types of exercise help many people who have arthritis.
+No exercise is right for everyone, but some types of exercise help many people who have arthritis.
 Topping this list are yoga, tai chi, and joint-friendly water exercises.
 Studies show that these can help ease pain in your joints.
 Walking, cycling, and training with lightweight dumbbells also may be options.
 Even if you have difficulty moving, exercise can help.
 Arthritis friendly exercise can:

 Many organizations offer arthritis-friendly exercise classes.
 To find out whether such classes are available in your area, contact your local hospital, YMCA, fitness center, community center, and park district.

 When psoriatic arthritis flares, you need to rest your joints.
 Using the joints during a flare puts more stress on the joints.
 This can lead to lasting damage.
 Medicine and joint protection (braces, splints, and supports) may help ease joint stress.